Supply Chain Exception Command Center · System of Action

 SOP-driven execution

-Operational procedures are configuration — not code.
+Operational procedures as configuration, not code.

 Exception taxonomy